In today’s world, it is virtually impossible to get a lot done efficiently (or at all) without a computer.

 - If they have a number, call them and talk to a real person.
 Scams typically won’t answer.

 While these tips won’t protect you all of the time, they are a good place to start when trying to avoid your time being wasted or your information getting stolen.
-Please use your own best judgement to make these decisions though, as the internet can be a crazy place sometimes.
+Please use your own best judgment to make these decisions though, as the internet can be a crazy place sometimes.

-It’s important to remember a lot of these organizations are there to help people in dire need, and so if you can really afford a laptop or computer on your own (or from one of the highly discounted ways we mentioned), please consider it.
+It’s important to remember a lot of these organizations are there to help people in dire need, so if you can really afford a laptop or computer on your own (or from one of the highly discounted ways we mentioned), please consider it.

 But of course, if you are one of those people who would go without a laptop if it weren’t for these organizations, feel free to reach out to them and utilize their resources (that’s what they were made for).
 Just be prepared to submit proof of income, state aid, and those sorts of things.